maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module10.md

   <figcaption>Programming setup</figcaption>
 </figure>

 Then, let's open a Putty terminal and select "Serial".
 My cable is on COM9.
-Set the baudate to 115200 as this is the UART frequency of the ESP32.
+Set the baud rate to 115200 as this is the UART frequency of the ESP32.

 <figure> <center>
   <img src="./../../img/mod10/putty.jpg" alt="logo text" width="80%" />